drocheam/optrace/docs/source/usage/spectrum.rst

 The following table provides the dominant wavelengths of the sRGB primaries (ITU-R BT.709).
 Dimensioning the scaling factors in the provided way produces D65 sRGB-white for equal R, G, B mixing ratios.

-.. list-table:: Dominant wavelengths of sRGB primaries.
-Derived by optimization.
+.. list-table:: Dominant wavelengths of sRGB primaries derived through optimization.
    :widths: 70 70 70
    :header-rows: 1
    :align: center